ArduPilot/ardupilot_wiki/dev/source/docs/soaring-sitl-with-xplane.rst

 #. **Launch Mission Planner and connect it to SITL.**

    Mission Planner and SITL will talk via the TCP protocol.
-To establish the connection, choose “TCP” on the *Connect* drop-down menu in the top left corner of the Mission Planner menu and specify port 5760:
+To establish the connection, choose “TCP” from the drop-down menu near the *Connect* button in the top right corner of the Mission Planner window, hit the *Connect* button, and specify port 5760:

    .. figure:: ../images/MissionPlanner_ConnectTCP.jpg
       :target: ../_images/MissionPlanner_ConnectTCP.jpg